 A biological database is a large, organized, stable entity associated with information technology and software to store, update, query, and retrieve components of the data stored within the system.
 Biological databases have been classified as Primary, Secondary, Composite and Integrated databases.

 Primary databases are those biological databases which contain the raw sequences of nucleic acid (DNA and RNA), protein sequences and biochemical reactions.
-For example, National Center for Biotechnology (NCBI), European Molecular Biology Laboratory (EMBL) and DNA Data Bank of Japan (DDBJ) and Protein Data Bank (PDB).
+For example, the National Center for Biotechnology (NCBI), European Molecular Biology Laboratory (EMBL) and DNA Data Bank of Japan (DDBJ) and Protein Data Bank (PDB).
 Primary databases play a great role in bioinformatics research.
-They are updated regularly and contain massive amount of experimentally obtained data.
+They are updated regularly and contain a massive amount of experimentally obtained data.
 These databases are mostly maintained by public funding.
 Many of the primary databases are freely accessible to anyone and so are based on open access.
-The reason behind keeping them out of IP protections are, first, mostly the data generated are the outcome of work carried out by government funded or socially funded research bodies and thus are made available free to public for their use and secondly, it will not stifle the further development in the field of biology.
+The reason behind keeping them out of IP protections are, first, mostly the data generated are the outcome of work carried out by government-funded or socially funded research bodies and thus are made available free to the public for their use and secondly, it will not stifle the further development in the field of biology.

 Secondary databases are derived biological database from the information available in primary databases.
 These databases are well analyzed, upgraded and annotated version of primary databases of the nucleic acid and protein sequences.
-For example, Protein databases like Swiss-Prot, CATH, KEGG, OMIM, SCOP and PROSITE.
+For example, Protein databases like Swiss-Prot, CATH, KEGG, OMIM, SCOP, and PROSITE.
 Such up-gradation makes the secondary database more useful to understand the structure and function of biomolecules.
-The improvement and upgradation need input of labor, skill, technology and capital that usually come from individuals or enterprises so some of the secondary database are not freely available in public domain and thus need or given protection under IP laws if it satisfies the criteria of originality and creativity.
+The improvement and upgradation need an input of labor, skill, technology, and capital that usually come from individuals or enterprises so some of the secondary databases are not freely available in public domain and thus need or given protection under IP laws if it satisfies the criteria of originality and creativity.
 Protection ensures the investors return and motivation alive to keep working in this area.

 At present, a common standard IP protection across globe is followed under the TRIPS agreement accepted by parties to the World Trade Organization (WTO) except EU where the European Commission (EC) itself had issued the database directive and established its own sui generis regime for biological databases protection.

-TRIPS contain the provisions for protection of databases as well as computer software’s.
+TRIPS contain the provisions for the protection of databases as well as computer software.
 Part II of the TRIPS Agreement provides protection to the computer programs and compilations of data under copyright.
-Article 10.1 of TRIPS Agreement clarifies that computer programs are open to copyright protection as works of literature, and that this is irrespective of the manner in which they are presented.
+Article 10.1 of the TRIPS Agreement clarifies that computer programs are open to copyright protection as works of literature and that this is irrespective of the manner in which they are presented.
 Correspondingly, Article 10.2 provides protection for data compilations which does not depend on whether the individual elements of the data compilation are open to copyright protection in their own right.
 After the TRIPS Agreement entered into force, World Intellectual Property Organization (WIPO) explicitly regulated the protection of computer programs and data compilations in an auxiliary agreement to the Berne Convention (Arts 4, 5 WIPO Copyright Treaty).

-(A) Biological Database Protection in USA
+(A) Biological Database Protection in the USA

 1. Copyright system.